We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - decreased libido

-The symptoms of PMDD can be similar to those of other conditions, so healthcare professionals usually perform a physical exam, obtain a medical history, and order certain tests to rule out other conditions when making a diagnosis.
+The symptoms of PMDD can be similar to those of other conditions, so health care providers will likely perform a physical exam, obtain a medical history, and order certain tests to rule out other conditions when making a diagnosis.

-The use of a symptom chart during the diagnostic process helps determine any correlation between the symptoms and the menstrual cycle.
+A symptom chart is also used in the diagnostic process to determine any correlation between the symptoms and the menstrual cycle.

-Guidelines from the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V) require that the symptoms of PMDD be present for a minimum of two consecutive menstrual cycles before making a diagnosis of PMDD.
+Guidelines from the American Psychiatric Association (APA) Diagnostic and Statistical Manual 5th Edition (DSM-V) require that the symptoms of PMDD be present for a minimum of two consecutive menstrual cycles before making a diagnosis of PMDD.

 - be present a week before the onset of menses